lloydnguyen96/dotfiles/README.md

 - start vim and type ':PlugInstall' to install vim plugins
 - git clone https://github.com/gpakosz/.tmux.git in dir ~/.dotfiles/tmux
+- restow the ~/.dotfiles/bash if errors (restow the ~/.dotfiles/bash/.inputrc, add our own configuration code in the old ~/.dotfiles/bash/.bashrc to ~/.bashrc, ...)

 - install linters and fixers for automatically checking and fixing syntax
 errors: